Bethany Lily April Lets It All Hang Out In An Unzipped Red Bathing Suit

 "Wow you're beautiful," a fourth person commented.

 The model is no stranger to showing off her hourglass figure in her online snaps.
-She’s often seen flashing her busty chest, long, lean legs, impressive abs, and more.
+She often flaunts her busty chest, long, lean legs, and impressive abs.

-As previously reported by The Inquisitr, Bethany recently got the pulses of her followers racing when she opted for a black lace bra and a pair of teeny Daisy Dukes while soaking up some sun.
+As reported by The Inquisitr, Bethany recently got the pulses of her followers racing when she rocked a black lace bra and a pair of tiny Daisy Dukes while soaking up some sun.
 To date, that pic has raked in more than 107,000 likes and over 1,400 comments.